tobiste/thermoclustr/README.md

 [![pkgdown](https://github.com/tobiste/thermochron/actions/workflows/pkgdown.yaml/badge.svg)](https://github.com/tobiste/thermochron/actions/workflows/pkgdown.yaml)
 <!-- badges: end -->

-The goal of thermochron is to provide tools to further analyze thermal history models in thermochronology, including estimating cooling path densities, and path families.
+The goal of {thermochron} is to provide tools to further analyze thermal history models in thermochronology, including estimating cooling path densities, and path families.

 ## Installation

-You can install the development version of thermochron from [GitHub](https://github.com/) with:
+You can install the development version of {thermochron} from [GitHub](https://github.com/) with:

 ``` r